 We are preprogrammed to read expressions.
 You get emoticons too right?
 Those are the simplest schematic translations of eye and facial expressions.
 You get what 5 lines of eyebrows, eyes and a mouth can convey.
 I mean you know what emotions are expressed here right: 🤣 😏 😌 😉 😊?
 It only takes a few lines to convey an emotion.

 A higher level of emotional and social nuance can be read on someone’s face.
 Maybe you need some practice again.
 But the translation of those squiggly facial lines are already hardwired in your head!

 Besides, if you make eye contact, you look up, stand straighter and display and feel more confidence.
 You are a more equal partner in the conversation.

 3. Good eye contact - what does it look like

 If you want to make good eye contact think about these guidelines.

 Have balanced contact.
-Look at people for <10 seconds - and then look away a bit.
+Look at people for less than 10 seconds - and then look away a bit.
 Don’t make the death stare, or flit your gaze on and off every few seconds.
 A calm look in the face.
 Then back at the environment a bit.

 During a conversation, a rule of thumb is the 50-70% balance.
 50% of the time making eye contact when talking and 70% of the time when listening.